sokharsamb/Cat_and_Dog_Classifiation/README.md

 Before you run this model, make sure you have all the requirements that we define in the requirement file.

-Download the cat and dog dataset you can found it https://www.kaggle.com/c/dogs-vs-cats.
+Download the cat and dog dataset you can find it https://www.kaggle.com/c/dogs-vs-cats.